LuxDevHQ/.github/profile/README.md

 We are an “on-demand” tech sourcing platform connecting businesses with verified talents.
 You can also enroll in our 6 months BootCamp.

-At [LuxDevHQ](https://twitter.com/LuxDevHQ), you can hire or source best engineers, learn data technologies through our hands on bootcamp.
+At [LuxDevHQ](https://twitter.com/LuxDevHQ), you can hire or source best engineers, learn data technologies through our hands-on bootcamp.

 ---